CorrelAid/coc/2019_meetup_berlin/coc.md

 We do not tolerate harassment of participants of the CorrelAid meetup in any form.

 Participants engaging in harassing behavior may be sanctioned in any way organizers deem appropriate.
-Participants may be given a formally warning to stop the behaviour and expelled if they continue or immediately expelled from the meetup without refund.
+Participants may be given a formal warning to stop the behaviour and expelled if they continue or immediately expelled from the meetup without refund.

 Attendants of the CorrelAid meetup 2019 agree to refrain from demeaning, discriminatory, or harassing behavior and speech.
 Harassment includes, but is not limited to: